Table of Contents

 How To Remove Sebum Plugs From Scalp?

 Massage your scalp gently with the pads of your fingers under running warm water.
-Next, cleanse it with a mild clarifying shampoo to eliminate sebum plugs and purify the scalp properly.
+Next, clean it with a mild clarifying shampoo to eliminate sebum plugs and properly purify the scalp.
 Finally, rinse your hair thoroughly and condition it.

 How To Unclog Hair Follicles Naturally?